The Irregular Latin Verb Sum (To Be): Conjugation, Uses, & More

 Even in the present system, sum follows the expected patterns for active personal endings.
 That is, sum ends in m, es ends in s, and so forth.

-(If you aren’t sure what this means, read about Latin verb personal endings here.)
+👉 Not sure what this means?
+Read all about Latin verb personal endings here!

 Now let’s look at the present tense of sum and its translation.